 Intervention Groups

-Patients commence intravenous infusion of open-label study drug according to a weight-based dose regimen (see supplementary material) as early as possible post-randomisation, and within a maximum of two hours.
+Patients commence intravenous infusion of open-label study drug according to a weight-based dose regimen (see supplementary file 1) as early as possible post-randomisation, and within a maximum of two hours.

-Bedside clinical staff transition patients to achieve sedation with the allocated alpha2-agonist agent as quickly as clinically feasible and safe, using bedside guidance algorithms (see supplementary material).
+Bedside clinical staff transition patients to achieve sedation with the allocated alpha2-agonist agent as quickly as clinically feasible and safe, using bedside guidance algorithms (see supplementary file 1).
 Additional opioid is used for analgesia using clinical judgement.
 Once alpha2-agonist is established, additional propofol is only recommended when the maximum alpha2-agonist dose is reached or because cardiovascular or other side-effects limit dose escalation.

 Dexmedetomidine group